Lebaranto/ankelodon_multiagent_system/README.md

 | `vision_qa_gemma` | Answer questions about images using a vision model |
 | `safe_code_run` | Execute Python code securely in an isolated environment |

-These tools are loaded into a `ToolNode` and passed to the agent for use during execution【774776463100239†L10-L14】.
+These tools are loaded into a `ToolNode` and passed to the agent for use during execution.

 ### 📝 Comprehensive reporting & critique

 After the agent finishes, a deterministic LLM generates a structured execution report.
 This report summarises the query, steps taken, key findings, sources used, and the final answer.
-A separate **critic** LLM evaluates the report for completeness, accuracy, methodology and evidence, scoring it out of 10 and suggesting improvements if necessary【981681905155103†L459-L525】.
+A separate **critic** LLM evaluates the report for completeness, accuracy, methodology and evidence, scoring it out of 10 and suggesting improvements if necessary.
 The system may then replan and re‑execute until the answer meets quality thresholds.

 ## 🏗 Architecture